Radon is a cancer-causing, radioactive gas.

 Radon comes from the natural (radioactive) breakdown of uranium in soil, rock, and water and gets into the air you breathe.
 Radon can be found all over the U.S. It can get into any type of building — homes, offices, and schools — and result in a high indoor radon level.
 You and your family are most likely to get your greatest exposure at home, where you spend most of your time.

-You should test for radon.
+Why should you test for radon?

 Testing is the only way to know if you and your family are at risk from radon.
 The EPA and the Surgeon General recommend testing all homes below the third floor for radon.
 Testing is inexpensive and easy — it should only take a few minutes of your time.
 Millions of Americans have already tested their homes for radon.
 Join them today and gain the peace of mind that comes from knowing that you and your family are safe from cancer-causing radon gas